Find Affordable College Courses

 Chicago, IL

 With a ranking of #16, University of Chicago did quite well on this year’s most popular schools for history students working on their doctor’s degree.
-Located in the city of Chicago, UChicago is a private not-for-profit school with a fairly large student population.
+Located in the city of Chicago, UChicago is a private not-for-profit college with a large student population.

 Women make up 36% of the history majors at the school.